throughput-ec/ec-workshops/slides/chapter6_03_pushing_pulling_dockerhub.md

 - Docker Hub is the place where open Docker images are stored.
 - When we ran our first image by typing
 ```
-docker run --rm -p 8787:8787 rocker/verse
+docker run --rm -p 8787:8787 rocker/geospatial
 ```
 Docker checked if this image is available on your computer.

-- If not, the image is downloaded "automatically" from Docker Hub.
+- If not, the image is downloaded "automatically" from the Docker Hub.

 - If you just want to pull the image but not run it, you can also do
 ```